tsunami416604/azure-docs.hu-hu/articles/blockchain/workbench/use-api.md

 ## <a name="list-workflows-for-an-application"></a>Az egyes alkalmazások munkafolyamatainak listázása

-Miután a felhasználó kiválasztja a megfelelő blockchain alkalmazást (például az **eszköz átvitelét**), a blockchain-ügyfél lekéri az adott blockchain-alkalmazás összes munkafolyamatát.
+Once a user selects the applicable blockchain application (such as **Asset Transfer**), the blockchain client retrieves all workflows of the specific blockchain application.
 A felhasználók ezután kiválaszthatják a megfelelő munkafolyamatot, majd láthatják az adott munkafolyamathoz tartozó összes intelligensszerződés-példányt.
 Minden egyes blokklánc-alkalmazás rendelkezik egy vagy több munkafolyamattal, és minden munkafolyamathoz tartozik nulla vagy több intelligensszerződés-példány.
-Olyan blockchain-ügyfélalkalmazás esetén, amelyeknek csak egy munkafolyamata van, javasoljuk, hogy hagyja ki a felhasználói élmény folyamatát, amely lehetővé teszi a felhasználók számára a megfelelő munkafolyamat kiválasztását.
-Ebben az esetben az **Asset-átvitelnek** csak egy munkafolyamata van, más néven az **eszközök átvitele**.
+For a blockchain client application that has only one workflow, we recommend skipping the user experience flow that allows users to select the appropriate workflow.
+In this case, **Asset Transfer** has only one workflow, also called **Asset Transfer**.

 Használja az [Applications Workflows GET API-t](https://docs.microsoft.com/rest/api/azure-blockchain-workbench/applications/workflowsget):